surifirstpin/Acubi_Tech_Doc/Database_Connection_TD.md

 ## Test and Save Connection

 **4.** **Test Connection** check if the entered information is running accurately.
+> on hitting the test connection button, it displays a success message if all the entered information is

 **5.** **Add Connection** establish and save the connection.